Maddog164/event_meal_planning_app/README.md

 The events controller handles displaying events, and allows the user to add and modify events

 The dishes controller has not been built out.
 The idea is that a user could add dishes in bulk (a url link, a csv file, etc.) in a future generation

+Contributing
+    Bug reports and pull requests are welcome on GitHub at https://github.com/'kooky-selector-4991'/event_meal_planning_app.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+License
+    This gem is available as open source under the terms of the MIT License.